CleverCloud/doc.clever-cloud.com/runtimes/java/play-framework-2.md

 # Deploy Play Framework 2 Java

 Clever Cloud supports Play!
 2 applications natively.
-The following guide explains how to set up your application to run the Clever Cloud.
+The following guide explains how to set up your application to run on Clever Cloud.

 ## Overview